ni/measurement-plugin-labview/docs/README.md

 ## Using the measurement in InstrumentStudio

-For the using LabView measurments, install the latest measurement framework package from the network location `\\argo\ni\nipkg\feeds\ni-m\ni-measurement-framework\22.8.0`.
+For the using LabVIEW measurments, install the latest measurement framework package from the network location `\\argo\ni\nipkg\feeds\ni-m\ni-measurement-framework\22.8.0`.

 To interact with a measurement in InstrumentStudio, follow the steps mentioned below: